Do not touch: 5 the most dirty places on airplanes

 Wipe it with a disinfectant before using it, says Dr. Michael Zimring, director of travel medicine at the Mercy Medical Center in Baltimore.
 Do not eat anything directly from the surface of the folding table; place food solely on a paper plate or packaging.

 Air vents and seat belt buckles

-Two elements of an aircraft that are often used but rarely cleaned.
-The air vents above each seat are great for circulating ventilated air, but TravelMath testing revealed 285 CFU per square inch on their surface - more bacteria than in the toilet.
+Two elements of the plane that are frequently used but rarely cleaned.
+The vents above each seat are great for circulating ventilated air, but TravelMath testing found 285 CFUs per square inch on their surface - more bacteria than a toilet.

 Buckle seat belts showed results in 230 CFU per square inch, which is not surprising, since each passenger touches his buckle at least twice during the flight.

 Experts recommend taking a hand sanitizer bottle with you and periodically use it.